 - Distance: The right combination of shaft flex, kick point, club head loft, and a half-dozen other options, launches the ball on the ideal trajectory with the right amount of spin, unlocking real yardage gains you can actually count on.
 Don’t trust the marketing hype.
 A proper fitting session will PROVE to you how you can hit the ball farther.
 Get fitted and know for yourself.

 - Confidence: More than anything else, this is it.
-Stepping up to the tee and knowing, without-a-doubt, that the club in your hand is the perfect tool for the job.
-Standing this kind of confidence, that this club is perfectly built to YOUR needs is an unbelievable game changer for every golfer at any skill level.
+Stepping up to the tee and knowing, without a doubt, that the club in your hand is the perfect tool for the job.
+This kind of confidence, knowing the club is perfectly built to YOUR needs, is an unbelievable game changer for every golfer at any skill level.

 The Different Tiers of Club Fitting Costs

 The cost to get fitted is not universal.
-It falls in one of around 4 general pricing levels.
+It falls in one of around four general pricing levels.
 Most golfers' club fittings cost in a range of "the club fitting is free with purchase" to a couple hundred, even five or six hundred, dollars.
-But knowing the different costs going in puts you ahead of the game because each has its own pros and cons, which lets you make smarter decisions.
-And in golf what could possibly be more important than that? :)
+But knowing the different types of golf club fittings going in puts you ahead of the game because each has its own pros and cons, which lets you make smarter decisions.
+And in golf, what could possibly be more important than that?

-Level 1: The "Free" Fitting an OEM or Big-Box Retailer
+Level 1: The "Free" Fitting at an OEM or Big-Box Retailer

-Walking into your average larger golf store, you will oftentimes be offered a "free fitting".
-Many of those kinds of offers come with new club purchases of a hundred dollars or more.
-I can't say it often enough here to save yourself heartache and drama, if it SOUNDS too good to be true, it almost always IS too good to be true.
+Walking into your average larger golf store, you will often be offered a "free fitting".
+Many of those offers come with new club purchases of a hundred dollars or more.
+I can't say it often enough here: if it SOUNDS too good to be true, it almost always IS too good to be true.

 - Cost: $0 - $50 (usually credited back if you buy the clubs).